Now Hiring Pest Control Specialists

 Rather than squishing it, place a clear container on top of the insect and seal the bug in.
 Then, contact a pest control professional.
 An expert will be able to confirm your identification and inspect your home for signs of lingering pests.

 Worried you found a kissing bug in your home?
 Just want to ensure your space is completely free from pests?
-Anderson Pest Solutions has your back.
+Terminix Anderson has your back.
 Since 1913, we’ve built a reputation throughout Illinois and Indiana for providing exceptional pest control services.
 Our highly qualified technicians prioritize your health and safety, which is why we create custom solutions that focus on fast relief with long-term results.
 Don’t let pests take over your home – give us a call today to get a free quote!